Taisei-dev/bus-lader/README.md

 ## Development

 This project assumes database,so must be installed separately.
-Tools to setup database will come soon.
+[Here](https://github.com/Taisei-dev/bus-lader-db-tool) is CLI to setup database.
 The data source to be used can be changed by editing lib/constants.json.
 NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN and DATABASE_URL must be specified as environment variables.